From the first two chapters of Genesis to the last two chapters of Revelation, God has revealed one plan and one mission for all of humanity:

 He wasn't made in the image of God like the rest of us; he was the image of God (Colossians 1:15).
 He was with God in the beginning and is the direct imprint of God's nature and the exact radiance of God's glory (John 1:1-3, 14; Hebrews 1:1-3).

 And through his obedient life, sacrificial death and powerful resurrection, Jesus rescues us from our rebellion, reconciles us back into a right relationship with God and restores us back into being what we were created to be — men remade in the image of God who once again represent to the rest of the world what God is like.

 Jesus initiated a revolution that is reconciling the creation back to its Creator and restoring us back into a position of partnership with God.

-And in his last words to his first followers, Jesus commissioned his followers to be his special partners that cultivate God’s world once again, and then he tells them to multiply and fill the entire earth with his image and his glory (Matthew 28:18-20).
+And in his last words to his first followers, Jesus commissioned his followers to be his special partners that cultivate God’s world once again, and then he tells them to multiply and fill the entire earth with his image and his goodness (Matthew 28:18-20).